Feb 05 - Mar 12 · Week Two · Macro Unit

 Partner Feedback

-Later, we presented our ideas in person at the Revolut office, proposing themes around transparency and decentralised food exchange.
+Later, we presented our ideas at the Revolut office, proposing themes around transparency and decentralised food exchange.
 The presentation felt dense and overwhelming, as we shared too much without narrowing down a direction.

 Reflection

 During tutorials, our lecturers advised us not to add a speculative angle, as the space of money and food is already complex.
-Instead, we were encouraged to refine what already exists and ground our ideas in a clear user and outcome.
-This also reminded us that the brief is about Eat the Rich, pushing us to question who holds power, who benefits, and how value is redistributed.
+Instead, we were encouraged to refine what exists and ground our ideas in a user and outcome.
+This reminded us that the brief is about Eat the Rich, pushing us to question who holds power, who benefits, and how value is redistributed.
+Moving forward, the focus is to simplify and test, rather than add more layers.

 References: